Fetching latest release...

 Haste and Elemental Haste Passives

-As you get more familiar with the fights, you may notice a need for your dps or support to need their skills to come out faster.
-You can play around with adding or removing haste abilities to get your skills where you need them.
+As you get more familiar with the fights, you may notice a need for your DPS or support skills to come out faster.
+You can play around with adding or removing haste abilities to get your skills when you need them.

 Using Proficient or Non-Proficient (aka Off-Type) Weapons: